Nitix/API-Challenge-2.0-ItemSet/README.md

 During programming, i was not able to check mode and map with the RIOT API, so I have used the SplEnum to Enum the list, I Riot add a map, I will had to add it the the Enum, it would be quickly.

+## So what would be always up to date ?

+Using the riot API, items, champions, and summoner spells would always be up to date, so when riot add items, the website would have new items.